-Teaching Person vs. Supernatural Conflict with Movie Trailers
+Teaching Person vs Supernatural Conflict in Literature with Movie Trailers

 While in a hotel in England, Luke spies on a convention of witches.
 He learns the Grand High Witch plans on turning all children into mice.
 Now Luke who has been turned into a mouse must fight the witches.

 A gadget salesman buys his son a pet mogwai.
 He is warned never to expose it to bright light, water, or feed him after midnight.
 The boy inadvertently breaks these three rules.
 This unleashes a horde of mischievous monsters in a small town.

 A team of specialists tours an island theme park.
 Dinosaurs created from prehistoric DNA populate the park.
 Although the park is supposed to be safe, it suffers a breakdown.
 Ferocious predators break free and go on a hunt.

 Yi discovers a Yeti on her rooftop and embarks on a journey to reunite the creature with its family.
 Yi faces obstacles and is pursued by a businessman seeking to capture the Yeti for profit.

 In 15th-century Transylvania, the Sultan demands 1,000 boys for his army.
 To save his son, Vlad makes a deal with a monster.
 This enables him to defeat the Turks.
 It also costs him his humanity.

 A satellite engineer spots a 3,000-mile-wide ship approaching Earth.
 Fortunately, 20 years earlier Earth prepared for a battle.
 Nations across the world started to use recovered extraterrestrial technology to develop a defense program.
 When the alien invaders attack, humans are ready for battle.